Chapter 5 Adilah

 “And this one is just for you.”
 Harmony touched the cabin immediately to her right.

-Adilah was overjoyed to know that Harmony would be so close.
+Adilah was relieved that her new friend would be so close.
 She followed as Harmony came round to the front door of the cabin.

-Adilah was once again overwhelmed with realisation that everything was so different now.
-For the first time, she had her own space.
+Adilah was overcome with the realisation that everything was so different now.
+For the first time, she had her own living space.

-“You have clothing in the bedroom, food and drink in the kitchen, anything else you need, come and talk to me and we will see what can be done?”
+“You have clothing in the bedroom, food and drink in the kitchen.
+Anything else you need, ask me and we will see what can be done.”

-Adilah danced a jig of pure delight.
-Harmony laughed with her, seeing the greatness of Adilah’s joy.
-Adilah reached out and took Harmony’s right hand with both of hers.
-She raised it to her forehead as she bowed.
+Adilah swayed her body in a dance of pure delight.
+She reached out, took Harmony’s right hand in both of hers and raised it to her forehead as she bowed.

-“Oh sweety,” cooed Harmony, “please, don’t thank me.
-All of this is a gift from Jesus.
-Now, you must come and meet your neighbour.”
+“Oh sweetie, please don’t thank me.
+All of this is a gift.
+Now you must come and meet your other neighbour.”

-Still bouncing on her tip toes, Adilah came outside with Harmony.
 Harmony knocked on the door of a cabin to the right of Adilah’s.
-She turned to Adilah and raised her eyebrows, forming an ‘o’ shape with her mouth in exaggerated expectancy.
+She turned to Adilah and formed an ‘o’ shape with her mouth.
 Adilah looked back at her, puzzled.

-Suddenly the door to the cabin was opened inwards.
-Adilah gasped and then screamed with surprise.
+As the door to the cabin opened, Adilah gasped and cried out with surprise.

-“You two, have some time.
+“You both enjoy some time together!
 I’m going to cook some food for us all.”
-Harmony turned and headed into her cabin.
+Harmony called out as she headed into her cabin.

-After a hearty meal it was time for Harmony to take her leave.
-Emerging out of the woodland she found Anne standing with some deer, stroking one on the nose.
+Their shared meal bubbled over with the joy of reunion, but soon it was time for Harmony to take her leave.
+Emerging from the woods she found Anne standing with a small herd of deer, stroking one on its nose.